 Peril aggregation is a common feature of (general) insurance products.
 Benefit combination is also a common feature of life insurance products.
-The Standard appears to indicate that as long as the cash flow risks impacting of the contracts are subject to similar, then these contracts can be aggregated risks and managed together, then it could be concluded that multi-perils (or multi-benefit) contracts can be aggregated into groups as long as the product line is the same portfolios.
+If the contracts are subject to similar risks and managed together, then it could be concluded that multiperils (or multi-benefit) contracts can be aggregated into portfolios.

-Also relevant may be the following references and TRG guidance relating to the separation and the expectations around the variability in estimates are similar. combination of insurance contracts:
+Also relevant may be the following references and TRG guidance relating to the separation and combination of insurance contracts: